-JSMiner-C removal instructions
+JSMiner-C virus removal guide

 What is JSMiner-C?

 First detected by Avast, JSMiner-C is malware that helps developers to mine cryptocurrency.
 JSMiner-C is essentially designed to cause redirects to malicious sites that mine Monero cryptocurrency.
 These sites are not limited to mining cryptocurrency - they also proliferate potentially unwanted adware-type programs (PUPs), deliver intrusive advertisements, and collect various sensitive data.